Have a great time experiencing Silver Lake Resort and all it has to offer. Make sure to check out our Gallery of photos.

 Silver Lake is one of the best Large-mouth Bass fishing lakes in Washington State.
-We also have abundant Crappie, Trout, Perch, Bluegill, Catfish and two kinds of Carp.
+We also have abundant Crappie, Trout, Perch, Bluegill, Catfish, Warmouth, Pumpkin Seed, and two kinds of Carp.
 If you don’t have a pole or forgot yours, we have them available to rent, plus a well supplied tackle shop to help you land the big one!

-While we do not have a beach or designated swimming area, and there is no lifeguard on duty, people do like to enjoy a swim in the lake.
-Of course children under 12 years of age must have an adult with them at all times while on the docks or near the water, and must wear a life preserver.
+While we do not have a beach or designated swimming area, and there is not a lifeguard on duty, people do like to enjoy a swim in the lake.
+Of course, children under 12 years of age must have an adult with them at all times & wear a life jacket while on the docks or near the water.

 We have a field for playing a variety of games such as Volleyball, Frisbee or catch and horseshoe pits.
 We also have a playground for kids with slides and swings.